ThGaskin/NeuralABM/models/Covid/README.md

 Training:
   Berlin_data_loss: True
 ```
 The data is sourced from the [MODUS Covid simulator](https://covid-sim.info/2020-11-12/secondLockdown).
+We thank the authors for their support in acquiring the data.

 ### Configuration sets

 The following configuration sets are included in the model: